-The fact that the car has since been tested for fingerprints wasn’t even in the documentary.
+The documentary never mentions that the car has since been checked for fingerprints.
 But, how did they get there?
 Kathleen Zellner believes that the blood stains in the car are probably the biggest piece of evidence against Avery.

 In episode one of Part 2, the lawyer enlisted the help of Stuart James, a bloodstain pattern expert.
 She provided him with all of the photographs from the scene for analysis.
 The findings were particularly interesting because the blood next to the steering wheel, as the prosecution argued, would have come from a cut on Avery’s finger.